Setup

 Custom loader implementation guide

-2. Load database content manually at runtime and pass it to BGDatabase
+2. Load the database content manually at runtime and pass it to BGDatabase.

 1. Exit Unity

-3. Move all database files (bansheegz_database*.bytes* ) to any location in your project (except Resources and StreamingAssets folders)
+3. Move all database files (e.g., bansheegz_database*.bytes* ) to any location within your project (except Resources and StreamingAssets folders)

-5. Open up Unity and click on Reload button in BGDatabase window.
+5. Open Unity and click on Reload button in the BGDatabase window.

-6. Select "Settings->Main>Database files" and make sure database is loaded from custom location and Loader is set to Custom.
-Also make sure all content is properly loaded.
+6. Select "Settings->Main>Database files" and ensure the database is loaded from the custom location and the Loader is set to Custom.
+Verify that all content is properly loaded.

-1. Load database content from whatever location you want and call BGRepo.SetDefaultRepoContent(byte[] content) method before accessing database followed by BGRepo.Load().
+1. Load database content from your desired location and call BGRepo.SetDefaultRepoContent(byte[] content) method followed by BGRepo.Load() before accessing database.

-2. If you use localization addon, you also need to load all localization files as well and use BGRepo.SetDefaultRepoContentModel(BGRepoCustomLoaderModel model) method instead.
+2. If you're using localization/partition add-ons, you also need to load all localization/partition files as well and use BGRepo.SetDefaultRepoContentModel(BGRepoCustomLoaderModel model) method instead.

 //content is database file content